polito-WAII-2025/lab1-g07/README.md

 ## Prerequisites

-Make sure you have the following tools installed:
+Make sure you have the following tools installed and running:

 - [Docker Desktop](https://www.docker.com/get-started)